-The successful labor market integration of immigrants in host societies is a major political question in many OECD countries.
+The successful labor market integration of immigrants in host societies is a major political concern in many OECD countries.
 The increasing number of refugees who would like to be assimilated into these countries calls for extended research on this topic.
-Despite the availability of a huge body of literature on the economic integration of immigrants, there is a gap when it comes to studying immigrants according to category of entry, especially the refugee category.
+Despite the availability of a huge body of literature on the economic integration of immigrants, there is still a gap when it comes to studying immigrants according to category of entry, especially the refugee category.

-Current research about the economic integration of refugees in host countries could benefit from more in-depth investigations using longitudinal statistical information, specifically regarding pre-migration conditions that could affect refugees' short- and long-term integration into host economies.
+Current research about the economic integration of refugees in host countries could benefit from more in-depth investigations using longitudinal statistical information, specifically regarding pre-migration conditions as well as to what extent various policies affect refugees' short- and long-term integration into host economies.